Special thanks to Edward “Buddy” King for his contributions to this article!

 Radio programming including music, news and community events for Omaha’s Black community had never been done before.
 KOWH was the first of its kind, and some argue that even today there has still never been another radio station in Omaha that played music primarily recorded by African Americans.

 Despite it’s good connections within the community and beyond, the station faced struggles.
 In his 1994 book called Stranger to the Game, Bob Gibson wrote, “I don’t think I understood the full meaning of the word bigotry until I tried to sell advertising time for KOWH.”
 His evidence was personal, as he found that, “Almost none of the established businesses would buy from us and they searched hard for reasons not to.”

 In 1979, KOWH was sold from underneath the staff to a country station.
 Given six months to raise the money to match the country station’s offer, the community couldn’t meet the demand and the station was sold.
 Gibson and his partners sold the stations to RadiOmaha.
 “As the principal investor in KOWH, I had been operating at a personal liability that was eventually too much to handle,” Gibson wrote.

 Those nine years were vital for North Omaha.
-The community’s fabric was torn up white flight in the late 1950s and early 1960s, then scarred by the riots in the 1960s, and there were no leaders strong enough to keep it together.
+The community’s fabric was torn up white flight in the late 1950s and early 1960s, then scarred by the riots in the 1960s There were no community leaders strong enough to keep it together.
 KOWH was essential because it served as the communication lifeline for North Omaha.
 Coupled with the destruction of 2,000+ houses for the construction of the North Freeway and the aftermath of the riots of the 1960s, the loss of the station was nearly a mortal blow for North Omaha.

 In the 35+ years since the loss of KOWH, no radio station has been as relevant or meaningful.
 However, several Black radio stations have come and gone and been launched again in Omaha.
 Many of them trace their roots or their legacy back to KOWH.